 “A boy wearing heavy armor saying he can chase me and keep up?
 I think you are bluffing.
 Drop the sword or he dies!”

-If that’s how he wants it… Instead of just dropping on the path, he threw his sword and shield into the shrubs to make sure they are out of reach if the thief had the idea of stealing those as well.
+If that’s how he wants it… Instead of just dropping his sword and shield on the path, he threw them into the shrubs to make sure they are out of reach if the thief had the idea of stealing those as well.
 Then, Tyr’eshal raised his hands for him to see they are empty.

 “Now turn around and walk away,” the rogue said.

 “I don’t think I can do that,” Tyr’eshal said calmly.

 Tyr’eshal reached for the magic around and, with a gentle tug this time, cast the teleportation spell.
 With a bright flash, he appeared right behind the thief.
 He twisted the thief’s wrist, forcing him to drop the knife.
 As it hit the ground, he pushed the villager forward with his other hand, sending him hurtling out of the thief’s reach.
 The pouch fell from the villager’s hand.
 Tyr’eshal threw the surprised rogue against one of the trees, knocking him out.